AravindanIITM18/DA6401-Assignment1/README.md

-# Deep Learning Assignment - Fashion MNIST & MNIST Classification
+# Deep Learning Assignment - Fashion MNIST Neural Network

 This repository contains the code and results for training deep learning models on the **Fashion-MNIST** dataset.
 The goal of this repo is to code an **Feedforward multilayer Neural Network** from scratch and to experiment with various architectures, optimizers, activations, and loss functions to find the best performing model.
 The best configurations were then tested on MNIST.